analytiq-hub/sigagent.github.io/physics/susskind_statistical_mechanics.md

   * The classical partition function was $$Z = 2\pi \frac{1}{\beta \omega}$$.
 The $$2\pi$$ is a constant.
   * In the quantum case, we get the constant $$\frac{1}{\hbar}$$, which will not matter, once we differentiate the partition function $$Z$$
 * This is an example of the derivation of classical mechanics from quantum mechanics.
 This is really the right way to go.
+* But this formula was known long before quantum mechanics.
+They were doing something right.
+They intuited that phase space is the right way to think about classical physics.

 [L7: Entropy versus reversibility](https://www.youtube.com/watch?v=sg15UClUY48&list=PLpGHT1n4-mAsJ123W3fjPzvlDHOvIhHA0&index=7)